evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 42 minutes.

 {{< sitefiguresized thumb="models/jaguar/i-pace/i-pace_ev400/charging_1_st.jpg" title="Jaguar I-Pace EV400" width="3000" height="2000"  >}}